 How you can help

 We know there are many farmers across the UK already doing fantastic work by farming their land in a sensitive manner in a bid to help hedgehogs, but we really need to engage with more farmers if we’re to make a difference to rural hedgehog numbers.
-We hope this guide will provide the guidance needed to help hedgehogs and other wildlife in rural areas.
+We hope this guide will provide the advice needed to help hedgehogs and other wildlife in rural areas.